But as every dentist knows, good health begins in the mouth.

 I Cannot Become Pregnant Through Oral Sex – Why Is Protection Needed?

-During oral stimulation, partners are susceptible to HIV, herpes, gonorrhea, syphilis, genital warts, HPV, hepatitis A and B as well as other intestinal parasites.
-The linings of our throat and mouth are typically healthy enough to fight off viral infection; however, they become vulnerable when minor tears and tissue breaks occur.
+During oral stimulation, partners are susceptible to sexually transmitted infections (STIs) such as HIV, herpes, gonorrhea, syphilis, genital warts, HPV, hepatitis A and B as well as other intestinal parasites.
+The linings of our throat and mouth are typically healthy enough to fight off some kinds of viral infection; however, they become vulnerable when minor tears and tissue breaks occur.
 Essentially, as with anal and vaginal sex, bacteria and viruses enter through these mini-passages directly into the bloodstream.

 Herpes is the most common infection transmitted through oral sex.
 There are two types of the virus, HSV type 1 and 2.
-Type one manifests as sores around the mouth and type two is specific to the genital area.
+Type one generally manifests as sores around the mouth and type two is most often found in the genital area.
 However, HSV 1 and HSV 2 are happy to live in any mucous membrane.
 So if a person with HSV 1 gives oral sex to a partner, that partner can develop sores in the genital region.
 Conversely, an individual with HSV 2 on their genitals can give the virus to the mouth of the person providing oral stimulation.
-Once infected, herpes can only be treated – not cured, and can be transmitted to future partners.
+Once infected, herpes can only be treated – not cured – and can be transmitted to future partners.
 Herpes Online provides more information about the virus and tips for life after herpes.

-Gonorrhea is also quite easily transmitted during oral sex.
+Gonorrhea can also be transmitted during oral sex.
 Generally, the infection is passed from the infected genitals to the throat of the person giving oral sex.
 However, as with herpes, this process can work in reverse.
-Though the human body normally clears gonorrhea infection in the throat within a three-month period, genital infections frequently require an antibiotic course and untreated genital infections can wreak havoc on the reproductive tract.
+Though the human body normally clears gonorrhea infection in the throat within a few months, genital infections frequently require an antibiotic course and untreated genital infections can cause problems in a person’s genital/reproductive tract.
+Also, in recent years there have been increases in antibiotic-resistant strains of gonorrhea (read more information about this on the CDC website).

 Hepatitis B is transmitted via sexual fluids and so can be transmitted during oral sex.
 Hepatitis A and intestinal parasites are found in human fecal matter and can be passed on during anal-oral sex and potentially during cunnilingus.

 There are well over 100 strains of HPV and the CDC estimates that nearly all sexually active Americans will be infected at some point in their lifetime.
-Luckily, 99 percent of infected individuals naturally clear their infection without consequence or noticing that they have it.
-Unfortunately, fifteen strains of HPV have been linked to cancer.
+Luckily, HPV does not cause serious health difficulties for most people.
+However, some strains of HPV have been linked to cancer.
 For example, HPV16 is the leading cause of oropharyngeal cancer.
 Thus, having unprotected oral sex with a person with HPV can increase your risk of oral cancer.
+(HPV has also been linked to other cancers including cancers of the cervix, vagina, vulva, penis, and anus.)

 As many of these infections are asymptomatic, it can be difficult to know whether you or your partner has an infection.
 Therefore, as is the case with penetrative sex, it is safer to use a barrier method during oral sex to protect yourself and your partner until your disease status is confirmed negative and you are committed to be monogamous and exclusive with each other.